containers/podman.io_old/getting-started/index.md

 Podman is a utility provided as part of the libpod library.
 It can be used to create and maintain containers.
-The following tutorial will teach you how to set up Podman and perform some basic commands with Podman.
+The following tutorial will teach you how to set up Podman and perform some basic commands.

 ## Podman Documentation